LG SM9000PUA 4K HDR TV Review

 - Great color, detail, clarity and picture definition

 - Excellent webOS 4.5 smart TV platform

-- IPS panel produces lower contrast ratio and grayish blacks in dark room setting
+- IPS panel produces a lower contrast ratio and grayish blacks in a dark room setting

 - Poor black screen uniformity – some clouding and backlight bleed.
 Turning on the TV’s local dimming feature improves screen uniformity and reduces clouding/backlight bleed

 - Some slight blooming around white text against a black background

 Bottom Line: The LG SM9000 is a very good 4K TV with commendable performance when viewing most video images, with the exception of viewing dark content in a dark room setting which renders blacks with a grayish overtone.
 This is less of an issue when watching this TV in a well-lit room.
 Color reproduction is impressive on this display delivering a vibrant and accurate color presentation.
 In addition, impressive picture detail, clarity and image definition round out its performance.
 The IPS panel enables wide viewing angles with minimal color fading and contrast loss.

 - With stand: (W x H x D) 57.3″ x 35.7″ x 12.8″

 - Without stand: (W x H x D) 57.3″ x 32.9″ x 2.5″

 - With stand: 61.9 lbs.